asktami/noteful-app/README.md

 You can see documentation for the JSON-server once its started by visiting http://localhost:9090.
 You can see all of the data currently stored in the server by visiting http://localhost:9090/db.

 Use `db BACKUP.json`, from the `noteful-react-client` repo, as the datasource (renamed as `db.json`).
-More info is at [https://github.com/typicode/json-server](https://github.com/typicode/json-server.)

-[https://github.com/typicode/json-server](https://github.com/typicode/json-server) lets you create a fake REST API for the database.
+More info is at [https://github.com/typicode/json-server](https://github.com/typicode/json-server) - a fake REST API for the database.

 ---